 Broadcast date: August 21, 2014

 Humanities Connection is a production of Maryland Humanities and WYPR 88.1 FM.
 The program explores the intersection of the humanities and our daily lives, reflects on the past, present, and future, celebrates the power of literature, and demonstrates the importance of the humanities to understand the human experience.
-Humanities Connection airs on Thursdays at 4:44 pm. on WYPR 88.1 FM.
+Humanities Connection airs on the first Thursday of each month at 4:44 pm. on WYPR 88.1 FM.
 Listen to the podcasts here.